3 Life Lessons for Dog Moms by Dr. Julie Buzby

 Don’t invest energy reliving an outcome that you wish you could change, because you can’t change it.
 Languishing over the situation is not healthy for you or those who love you.

-I will never forget the moment Dr. Whitman pressured me into vaccinating my three-month-old (human) baby who had a low-grade fever, while I kept my mouth shut.
+I will never forget the moment our pediatrician pressured me into vaccinating my three-month-old (human) baby who had a low-grade fever, while I kept my mouth shut.
 He owned the practice.
 He was the expert.
 He was calling the shots.

 Never hesitate to ask questions.
 If you have a concern about your dog’s well-being, share it with your dog’s healthcare providers.

-I think they tried to beat all the intuition out of us in veterinary school, but thankfully, I had some hidden reserves that I was able to cultivate after graduation.
+I think they tried to beat all the intuition out of students in veterinary school.
+But thankfully, I had some hidden reserves that I was able to cultivate after graduation.
 Call it a sixth sense.
 Call it keen observation.
 Call it mother’s intuition.
 The point is that you know your dog better than anyone else on the planet.
 This is an incredible asset.
 When your gut says something is wrong, refer to Lesson #2.

-Sometimes, as veterinarians, we don’t know where to put the information a client is providing into our Western veterinary matrix.
-But that doesn’t mean that it is not a valuable piece of the puzzle.
+Sometimes veterinarians don’t know where to put the information a client is sharing with us into our Western veterinary matrix.
+But that doesn’t mean that the client information is not a valuable piece of the puzzle.

 You know your dog.
 YOU are an esteemed member of your dog's healthcare team! ~Dr. Julie BuzbyClick To TweetRepeatedly, I hear these three themes.
 They all interrelate.
 They all run deep.